 Day 4: If you choose to go on another trek on Day 3, then you would need this day to unwind or return from the trek (if you camped somewhere for the night).
 Board the evening bus or train for the return journey.

 The beauty of this mountain-locked paradise should be enjoyed best during winters along with the snow-sports.
-In upcoming articles I am going to write more about the nooks and corners of Kullu valley and the many treks that originate from there.
-I hope this article answers all your queries related to Solng and Kothi.
+In upcoming articles, I am going to write more about the nooks and corners of Kullu valley.
+Also, the many treks that originate from Kullu and Manali.

 If you loved this article, DO NOT forget to hit the share button to share it with your friends and family planning a trip to Solang, Kothi or Manali.